Date

 Trip Overview

-Explore Peru’s dazzling natural beauty, rich cultural traditions and intriguing pre-colonial empire.
-Begin in the capital city of Lima with some of the very best of Peru, including the Casa Aliaga restaurant, and the extensive pre-Columbian collections of the Larco Herrera Museum.
+Travel through Peru’s dazzling natural beauty, rich cultural traditions, and intriguing pre-colonial empire.
+Begin in the capital city of Lima with some of the very best of Peru, including viewing the extensive pre-Columbian collections at the Larco Herrera Museum and lunch on the museum’s terrace.
+Savor Lima’s culinary and cultural renaissance at the city’s excellent restaurants and museums.

 Delve into the art, textiles, and archaeology of the Sacred Valley of the Inca.
-Visit the 15th-century Inca citadel of Machu Picchu.
-Continue to Cuzco, the former Incan capital city, before embarking on a luxurious three-night, four-day cruise on the Amazon River.

-• In the Andean highlands, learn about Andean weaving techniques by an expert weaver in the old Inca city of Chinchero, and ceramics at the studio of Pablo Seminario.
-Visit to the Alqa Museum, an engaging space that highlights Andean artistry through an interactive, sensory experience
+Visit fascinating archaeological sites culminating with the 15th-century Inca citadel of Machu Picchu, an enduring symbol of the pre-colonial empire.
+In the Andean highlands, learn about Andean weaving techniques from an expert weaver in the old Inca city of Chinchero, and explore ceramics at the studio of Pablo Seminario.
+Visit the Alqa Museum, an engaging space that highlights Andean artistry through an interactive, sensory experience.

 Schedule by Day

-Overnight: The Westin Lima Hotel
+Overnight: The Westin Lima Hotel & Convention Center

-Overnight: The Westin Lima Hotel
+Overnight: The Westin Lima Hotel & Convention Center

 Meals: B, L, D